JCalebBR/JCaleb-s-Energy-Shields/README.md

 	- You **can** shoot from **inside TO outside**;
 	- You **can't** be shot from **outside TO inside** (unless it penetrates);

-## Future plans:
-- Human sized shields;
-  - Soon TM
-- Static shields for location defense;
-  - 80% done
-- Portable shields which a unit can place down, similar to an ACE Deployable (Launcher slot);
-  - 95% done :)
-- Health values, where hits that don't penetrate still damage the health of the shield itself, which could cause it to "overload" and deactivate prematurely.

 ## Why such disparity in armor values?

 This was balanced versus most weapons a space marine might face when using the popular TIOW(1/2) and AoD mods.